dupgit/sauvegarde/docs/API.md

 ### /Meta.json

-Waits for a json string with "hash_list", "filetype", "group", "mode", "owner", "atime", "uid", "ctime", "name", "mtime", "gid", "fsize" meta-data fields and a "msg_id" field in no specific order. "hash_list" field should contains hashs of data in an ordered way and base64 encoded.
+Waits for a json string with "hash_list", "filetype", "group", "mode", "owner", "atime", "uid", "ctime", "name", "mtime", "gid", "fsize", "hostname", "data_sent" meta-data fields and a "msg_id" field in no specific order.
+"hash_list" field should contains hashs of data in an ordered way and base64 encoded.

 The serveur answers a hash_list that may be empty.
 This hash list is the hashs that the server needs.
 The server should not ask for hash that it